MohammedAlnajrani/pandas-eda-case-study-youtupe/README.md

 ## Building our Jupyter notebook:
 we built Jupyter notebook using pandas and  numpy, matplotlib and seaborn

-## Results:answered our questions, visulization:
+## Results: answered our questions, visulization:

 the most trending (top 15) Youtube Channels in US,GB,jp and FR?